IshmeetMehta/anthos-platform/anthos-on-gcp/base-build/README.md

     ```
 1. To see is Anthos Config Management feature has been activate successfully.

+1. To see is Anthos Service Mesh feature has been activate successfully.

+1. To see is Config connector has been activate successfully.

+1. To see is Policy Controller has been activate successfully.

+1. To see is Cloud  Build trigger has been created successfully.

 1. Finally, let's clean up.
 First, don't forget to foreground the proxy again to kill it.
 Also, apply `terraform destroy` to remove the GCP resources that were deployed to the project.

    ```bash